Social life, alcohol and other activities during chemotherapy

 • You can take some anti sickness tablets before you go out for a meal if you think you’ll need them.

-• If you have an important social event coming up, ask your doctor whether they can arrange your chemotherapy so that you’re between treatments that week.
+• If you have an important event coming up, ask your doctor whether they can arrange your chemotherapy so that you’re between treatments that week.

 Alcohol and chemotherapy

-Some chemotherapy drugs can make you feel sick or you may lose your appetite.
+You may lose your appetite during your treatment.
 If you are able to drink, then small amounts of alcohol may help to boost your appetite.
-But excessive drinking would not be a good idea, whatever type of chemotherapy you are on.

 Generally, having the odd glass of wine or beer is not going to affect you while on chemotherapy.
 Just check with your doctor first to make sure it is all right.

-Infections and vaccines
+Infections

-Avoid family or friends who might have infections such as chicken pox.
+You should avoid family or friends who might have infections such as chicken pox.
 Let your doctor know if you think you’ve been in contact with someone who could have chicken pox.

-You should not have any live vaccines while you’re having chemotherapy.
-It’s safe for you to be around other people who've had live vaccines as injections.
+You should not have any live vaccines Open a glossary item while you’re having chemotherapy.

 Holidays

 You might enjoy your trip more if you wait for a few weeks after your last treatment.
 Some people find the end of their treatment quite difficult.
-Although you'll be pleased the treatment is at an end, it can feel quite strange to start focusing on other things again.
+Although you'll be pleased the treatment is at an end, it can feel strange to start focusing on other things again.

 Waiting a few weeks might help you adjust back to normal home life.
 You can then go off on holiday without worrying about how you will cope when you get home.